suborbital/vektor/gapi/server/README.md

 # gust API

-`x` is the gust cog that allows for easy development of API servers.
+`gapi` is the gust component that allows for easy development of API servers in Go.

 Features:

 - HTTPS by default using LetsEncrypt
 - Easy configuration of CORS
-- Built-in logging
+- Built in logging
 - Authentication plug-in point
-- Gorilla Mux built in
+- Fast HTTP router built in

 Planned:
 - Rate limiter